 Why Did Smilelove Cease Operations?

-In short, the COVID-19 outbreak has hindered Smilelove’s ability to fulfill orders and provide customer support.
+The COVID-19 outbreak hindered Smilelove’s ability to fulfill orders and provide customer support.
 But an April 2020 Instagram post (which they’ve since deleted) revealed that their financial concerns go a bit deeper.
 See for yourself:

-From what we’ve gathered, Smilelove’s business model depends on a constantly growing customer base, and for a while, they were expanding rapidly.
+Smilelove’s business model depended on a constantly growing customer base, and for a while, they were expanding rapidly.
 But when their growth slowed, Smilelove leadership found themselves in a dire situation, resulting in layoffs and service delays.
 And this is where, it appears, things began to fall apart.

 Look over Smilelove’s customer reviews on the Better Business Bureau or Bestcompany.com and you’ll find a whole bunch of one-star reviews reporting a complete lack of communication.
 With a downsized staff, customer service faltered, leaving some customers feeling frustrated.
 These poor reviews made it increasingly difficult for Smilelove to grow their customer base.
 Then, COVID-19 hit.

-Around the same time, Smilelove’s customer communication fell off the map, and so did their reviews.
+Around the same time, Smilelove’s customer communication fell off the map, and customer satisfaction plunged even further.
 A quick scroll through the comments on their Instagram announcement will reveal a lot of customer frustration with their radio silence.
 Considering that these reviews have gone on for months, it seems like Smilelove (and their customer support) is no longer.